balkan-archaeology/balkan-archaeology.github.io/_abstracts/hristijan-talevski.md

 author: "Hristijan Talevski"

-institution: "Institute of Old Slavenic Culture – Prilep"
+institution: "Institute of Old Slavic Culture – Prilep"
 ---

 The subject of this study is an attempt to investigate the early